-Announcement designs should submitted to major professor and to the Museum.
+Promotional designs should be submitted to major professor and to the Museum.
 Students must have approval before printing.
-Please note announcements are optional.
+Please note these are optional.

-Students wishing to include an installation in their body of work must submit a proposal to the Director, with approval from professor.
-Proposal forms are available and should be submitted via box.
+Students wishing to include an installation in their body of work must submit a proposal to the Martin Museum Director, with approval from professor.
+Proposal forms are available and should be submitted via the Martin Museum website.